mebens/blackbulletiv.github.com/_posts/2011-06-30-lua-metatables-tutorial.md

 `setmetatable` returns its first argument, therefore we can use this shorter form.

 Now, what do we put in these metatables?
-Metatables can contain anything, but they respond to certain keys (which are strings of course) which start with `__`, such as `__index` and `__newindex`.
+Metatables can contain anything, but they respond to certain keys (which are strings of course) which always start with `__` (two underscores in a row), such as `__index` and `__newindex`.
 The values corresponding to these keys will usually be functions or other tables.
 An example:

 {% highlight lua %}
 t = setmetatable({}, {